Updated: Sep 9, 2021

 Gather the facts along the lines listed above.
 Provide documentation of comparable houses which sold at lower prices than the property's appraised value, or present a recent appraisal prepared to estimate fair market value.
 Presenting this information in written form with a copy for each Board member is very helpful in communicating your facts effectively.

 The Assessor makes a direct appraisal of all properties as frequently as possible.
 Studies of property sales in the neighborhood or locality are often used to establish an index factor to assign value for that neighborhood.
 If the Assessor has not directly inspected your property recently, the assessment is generally made on the basis of their judgment of its value based upon information collected about each neighborhood and applied to your property.
 When preparing your appeal, it is wise to review the appraisal records to be certain that no incorrect information was used.
 If so, these errors should be brought to the attention of the assessor or appraiser.
 By law, your assessment office must furnish you with the form necessary to present the appeal.
 It is generally a good idea to ask any questions you may have about the form and be sure that you understand just what information you are required to supply.
 Look over the forms to be sure that you do not leave any question unanswered.
 All property record cards and assessment rolls are public information, and can usually be viewed during normal business hours with the exception of when the Board of Review is in session; many records are not available as the Board is using them.
 It is, therefore, wise to prepare your appeal and complete your form before the Board of Review begins its hearings.

-was prepared by city staff, at the suggestion of the Board of Review to assist in gathering information for an effective appeal.
+A spreadsheet was prepared by city staff, at the suggestion of the Board of Review to assist in gathering information for an effective appeal.
 Supportive evidence must also be included with any appeal, for consideration.